-The VGG16 CNN [5, 6] which was trained on color camera images from Imagenet was used in doing transfer learning.
+Both the VGG16 CNN [6, 7] and Resnet50 [8] which were trained on color camera images from Imagenet were used in doing transfer learning.
 VGG16 has 16 layers and we used the convolutional layers without change.
-As it has 3 channels for RGB, and X-rays are grayscale, the same image scaled to the size of 224x224 was provided to each channel.
-There are 13 convolutional layers, each uses a small filter of size 3x3 with 1 stride and padding of 1 to extract features.
+For Resnet50, we also used the convolutional layers without change.
+Both have 3 channels for RGB, and X-rays are grayscale, the same image scaled to the size of 224x224 was provided to each channel.
+For VGG there are 13 convolutional layers, each uses a small filter of size 3x3 with 1 stride and padding of 1 to extract features.
 Five max pooling layers with a 2x2 window and stride of 2 are used after each block of the convolutional layers.
 In our model, the last layers of VGG16 were removed and replaced by the trainable part which consisted of global average pooling, followed by a fully connected layer of 64 units with dropout and finally a classification layer with sigmoid output.
-The cyclic learning rate (https://github.com/bckenstler/CLR) was used with Base learning rate= 0.0001 and Max learning rate= 0.001.
+The same procedure was followed for Resnet50.
+The cyclic learning rate (https://github.com/bckenstler/CLR) was used with Base learning rate= 0.0001 and

+Max learning rate= 0.001.
 RMSprop was used for learning with binary-cross-entropy as the loss function.

-With this small data set, a 10-fold cross validation was done.
+With this small data set, a 10-fold cross validation was done using Resnet50 because it had the highest accuracy on our unseen data set.
 The only augmentation done was horizontal flipping.
-As we did not have enough data to set aside a validation set for parameter tuning or stopping, we chose to use a Snapshot ensemble [7] of 5 classifiers.
-When the training accuracy curve reached > 95% accuracy, training was done for 20 more epochs.
-We chose 5 models from the stored weights of models within those 20 epochs with a gap of 4 to create the snapshot ensemble.
-The outputs of the 5 models were averaged to determine the class.
+As we did not have enough data to set aside a validation set for parameter tuning or stopping, we chose to use a Snapshot ensemble [9] of 5 classifiers.
+When the training accuracy curve reached > 90% accuracy, we chose 7 models from the stored weights of models starting with the last epoch with a gap of 10 to create the snapshot ensemble.
+The outputs of the 7 models were averaged to determine the class.

-We also tried a small experiment on unseen data consisting of the later collected COVID-19 data (20 cases) and the rest of the pneumonia cases (4171).
-For this, we did the same type of transfer learning with VGG16 with a different data setup.
+We also tried a small experiment on unseen data consisting of the later collected COVID-19 data (33 cases) and the rest of the pneumonia cases (208).
+For this, we did the same type of transfer learning with Resnet50, and VGG16 with a different data setup.
 Of the 102 images in each class, 18 of each class were used in a validation set (36 images) and then horizontal flipping was done for augmentation of the rest which made up the training data.
 A Snapshot ensemble of 7 models was created as follows.
-When the validation accuracy was > 0.95, starting from that epoch, 7 models were extracted for voting with a gap of 10 epochs between them.
+When the validation accuracy was > 0.8, starting from that epoch, 7 models were extracted for voting with a gap of 10 epochs between them.
+We used a small CNN trained just on this data that we have used before [10] the same training approach was used to get 7 snapshot models.
+The 21 models were used to predict the unseen test set of 241 cases by averaging the outputs and selected the class with the highest average.